Los-No-Se-Quienes-y-Los-No-Se-Cuantos/project-report/README.md

 House Rules:
 Definition: Policies and regulations of the hotel that guests are required to follow.<br>

-Type of Reservation:
-Definition: List of types of reservations.<br>

 Housekeeping:
 Definition: The department responsible for cleaning and maintaining the rooms.<br>